-Required Disclosures: Each Consultant that (i) submits a proposal to enter into a contract for a Large District Purchase or (ii) approves a Change Order to increase the price of or extend the time of the performance of a contract, if such original contract or the Change Order required, or requires, Board approval under this Policy, shall, with its proposal or prior to executing such Change Order, disclose for itself and for each of its Disclosure-Covered Owners and Disclosure-Covered Employees (i) each Campaign Contribution that it, he, or she has made within the two-year time period preceding the date upon which such proposal is submitted or such Change Order is executed and (ii) the identity and position of each Family Member that is either a District Commissioner or employed by the District as an Executive Director, Chief Operations Officer, Department Director, or Department Supervisor/Manager.
+1. Required Disclosures: Each Consultant that (i) submits a proposal to enter into a contract for a Large District Purchase or (ii) approves a Change Order to increase the price of or extend the time of the performance of a contract, if such original contract or the Change Order required, or requires, Board approval under this Policy, shall, with its proposal or prior to executing such Change Order, disclose for itself and for each of its Disclosure-Covered Owners and Disclosure-Covered Employees (i) each Campaign Contribution that it, he, or she has made within the two-year time period preceding the date upon which such proposal is submitted or such Change Order is executed and (ii) the identity and position of each Family Member that is either a District Commissioner or employed by the District as an Executive Director, Chief Operations Officer, Department Director, or Department Supervisor/Manager.

-b2.
-Use of Disclosed Information:
+2. Use of Disclosed Information:

-- ia.
-Staff Review: If a Consultant discloses that one of its Disclosure-Covered Owners or Disclosure-Covered Employees has a Family Member that is employed by the District as an Executive Director, Chief Operations Officer, Department Director, or Department Supervisor/Manager, then such Family Member shall recuse their self from any discussion, communication, review, recommendation, or award related to the contract for which the Consultant submitted its proposal. - meeting of the Board or of a Standing Committee includes the award, or recommended award, of a contract to a Consultant for a Large District Purchase, the Purchasing Manager shall provide any responsive information disclosed by the Consultant to the Board Secretary, who shall include any such responsive information with the agenda information that is posted to the District's website and provided, pursuant to the Rules, to the Board or Standing Committee, as the case may be, and the media in advance of such meeting.
-Any Commissioner may consult with the Corporate Counsel concerning any disclosed information. - iiic.
-Disclosure Forms: The disclosures required by this Section 5.E.3G will be made on one or more forms prepared by the Purchasing Manager. - 5.E.3G do not apply to (i) a Consultant whose common stock is traded on a nationally recognized securities market or (ii) a Disclosure-Covered Owner whose ownership interest, that would otherwise require compliance with this Section 5.E.3G, is in a Consultant whose common stock is traded on a nationally recognized securities market.
-However, the requirements of this Section 5.E.3G do apply to a Disclosure-Covered Employee of a Consultant whose common stock is traded on a nationally recognized securities market.
+- a.
+Staff Review: If a Consultant discloses that one of its Disclosure-Covered Owners or Disclosure-Covered Employees has a Family Member that is employed by the District as an Executive Director, Chief Operations Officer, Department Director, or Department Supervisor/Manager, then such Family Member shall recuse their self from any discussion, communication, review, recommendation, or award related to the contract for which the Consultant submitted its proposal. - b.
+Committee and Board Recommendation and Award: If the agenda of a meeting of the Board or of a Standing Committee includes the award, or recommended award, of a contract to a Consultant for a Large District Purchase, the Purchasing Manager shall provide any responsive information disclosed by the Consultant to the Board Secretary, who shall include any such responsive information with the agenda information that is posted to the District's website and provided, pursuant to the Rules, to the Board or Standing Committee, as the case may be, and the media in advance of such meeting.
+Any Commissioner may consult with the Corporate Counsel concerning any disclosed information. - c.
+Disclosure Forms: The disclosures required by this Section 5.G will be made on one or more forms prepared by the Purchasing Manager. - d.
+Exceptions: The requirements of this Section 5.G do not apply to (i) a Consultant whose common stock is traded on a nationally recognized securities market or (ii) a Disclosure-Covered Owner whose ownership interest, that would otherwise require compliance with this Section 5.G, is in a Consultant whose common stock is traded on a nationally recognized securities market.
+However, the requirements of this Section 5.G do apply to a Disclosure-Covered Employee of a Consultant whose common stock is traded on a nationally recognized securities market.